anguelos/tormentor/README.md

 In order to minimize the code needed to define an augmentation.
 The factory defines the random distributions from wich augmentation sample.
 The inherited constructor handles random seeds.
-The method forward samples from the random distributions parameters and employs them.
+The method forward_sample_img samples from the random distributions aug_parameters and employs them.